-- a) Subject to this clause, engineering professionals directly involved in the application of engineering principles to the asset management of the employer's assets that give rise to liability under the Civil Liability Act 2002 (NSW) shall be paid a 3.5% allowance in addition to the weekly salary system rate of pay. - b) This allowance was introduced to ensure that engineering professionals whose work value had changed in response to the Civil Liability Act 2002 (NSW) are paid for that change in work value.
-This allowance applies to functional management positions as well as engineering professionals working in asset management at the operational level. - c) This allowance is not payable where such responsibilities and the exercise of such skills have been specifically and demonstrably paid for in accordance with the salary system established by the employer.
+- (a) Subject to this clause, engineering professionals directly involved in the application of engineering principles to the asset management of the Employer's assets that give rise to liability under the Civil Liability Act 2002 (NSW) shall be paid a 3.5% allowance in addition to the weekly salary system rate of pay.

+- (b) This allowance was introduced to ensure that engineering professionals whose work value had changed in response to the Civil Liability Act 2002 (NSW) are paid for that change in work value.
+This allowance applies to functional management positions as well as engineering professionals working in asset management at the operational level.

+- (c) This allowance is not payable where such responsibilities and the exercise of such skills have been specifically and demonstrably paid for in accordance with the salary system established by the Employer.

+- (d) Direct involvement in the application of engineering principles to the management of the Employer's assets includes:

+- the planning for;

+- designing;

+- maintenance;

+- · replacing;

+- rehabilitation; or

+- disposing

-- d) Direct involvement in the application of engineering principles to the management of the employer's assets includes: - the planning for; - designing; - maintenance; - · replacing; - · rehabilitation; or - disposing of the employer's assets which may give rise to liability under the Civil Liability Act 2002 (NSW). - e) To qualify for the payment of this allowance the position in question must be evaluated in accordance with the skill descriptors for Professional/Specialist Band 3 or Executive Band 4 of the Agreement. - f) The parties to the Agreement acknowledge that implementation of this allowance has been guided by the Joint Statement on the Implementation of the Civil Liability Allowance issued by the parties in October 2007.
-The parties remain committed to this document as a guide for the application of the allowance. - g) From 1 January 2015, claims for the payment of the civil liability allowance under this clause shall be made within 30 days of the work being performed, and any claims for back-payment of the civil liability allowance shall be limited to the date on which the employee made the claim.
-This sub-clause does not apply where it can be demonstrated that the employer incorrectly made representations to an employee that the civil liability allowance had already been paid for in accordance with their rate of pay and/or the salary system established by the employer. - h) This clause shall not be construed so as to require the reduction or alteration of more advantageous benefits or conditions under any arrangements existing at the date the Agreement was varied to give effect to this clause. - (xvi) Accreditation of employees as Chartered Professional Engineers - a) Where an engineering employee is required by the employer to be accredited as a Chartered Professional Engineer the employer shall: - 1. pay the reasonable costs associated with obtaining and/or maintaining such accreditation, including the cost of accreditation fees and compulsory continued professional development training/course fees, and - grant leave, without loss of pay, to attend course requirements in accordance with subclause (iv) of Clause 32, Training and Development, of this Agreement. - b) Subclause (a) shall continue to be observed while the employee is on paid leave and/or unpaid parental leave. - c) The employer may grant an engineering employee undertaking a course to obtain accreditation as a Chartered Professional Engineer, although not at the employer's request, assistance in accordance with subclause (v) of Clause 32 of this Agreement.
+of the Employer's assets which may give rise to liability under the Civil Liability Act 2002 (NSW).

+- (e) To qualify for the payment of this allowance the position in question must be evaluated in accordance with the skill descriptors for Professional/Specialist Band 3 or Executive Band 4 of the Agreement. - (f) The parties to the Agreement acknowledge that implementation of this allowance has been guided by the Joint Statement on the Implementation of the Civil Liability Allowance issued by the parties in October 2007.
+The parties remain committed to this document as a guide for the application of the allowance. - (g) From 1 January 2015, claims for the payment of the civil liability allowance under this clause shall be made within 30 days of the work being performed, and any claims for back-payment of the civil liability allowance shall be limited to the date on which the employee made the claim.
+This sub-clause does not apply where it can be demonstrated that the Employer incorrectly made representations to an employee that the civil liability allowance had already been paid for in accordance with their rate of pay and/or the salary system established by the Employer.

+(h) This clause shall not be construed so as to require the reduction or alteration of more advantageous benefits or conditions under any arrangements existing at the date the Agreement was varied to give effect to this clause.

+(xv) Professional Engineers Registration and Recognition

+- (a) In this clause, Registered Professional Engineer means an employee who is assessed and registered as a Registered Professional Engineer by NSW Fair Trading or other government regulatory authority. - (b) Where an engineering employee is required by an act of parliament to be a Registered Professional Engineer, the Employer must: - (1) pay all reasonable costs associated with obtaining and/or maintaining such registration as a Registered Professional Engineer, including the cost of Registration assessment and continued professional development needed to retain such registration. - (2) grant leave, without loss of pay, or the employee to attend course requirements in accordance with subclause (iv) of Clause 34, Training and Development, of this Agreement. - (c) The cost reimbursements and training requirements in Subclause (b) shall continue to be observed while the employee is on paid leave and/or unpaid parental leave. - (d) The Employer may grant assistance to an engineering employee undertaking a course to obtain accreditation as a Chartered Professional Engineer, although not at the Employer's request, in accordance with subclause (v) of Clause 34 of this Agreement.

-(xvii) Accreditation of employees by the Building Professionals Board
+(xvi) Accreditation of employees by the NSW Fair Trading